 Navigating

-2. Click the navigation icon next to the dataset and the view will move to the corresponding dataset.dataset_nav
+Click the navigation icon next to a dataset.
+The view moves to the corresponding dataset.

 Filtering the view

-Click the filter icon to change the view of the dataset structure menu.dataset_nav_filter
+Click the filter icon to change how the Site Structure menu is displayed.

-• To sort datasets, click the up-and-down arrow icon and select how you want to sort the datasets.
+To sort datasets, click the sort icon and select how you want to sort the datasets.

 Hiding or unhiding datasets

-• To hide or unhide a single dataset, switch to point cloud mode and click the eye icon next to the dataset.
+To hide or unhide a single dataset, switch to point clouds in the 3D view and click the eye icon next to the dataset.

-• To hide or unhide all datasets in a floor or building, switch to point cloud mode and click the eye iconnext to the floor or building name.
-The selection of the dataset also determines whether the point cloud associated with that dataset is displayed.
+To hide or unhide all datasets on a floor or in a building, switch to point clouds in the 3D view and click the eye icon next to the floor or building name.
+Showing or hiding a dataset also shows or hides its associated point cloud.

 FAQ